amitinngp/RegistrationForm/README.md

 - npm i --save-dev enzyme enzyme-adapter-react-16

 Comand to run
-- npm start
+- npm start( To start the application)
-- npm test
+- npm test ( To test the application)